 Being open with your roommates and those you will spend a lot of time with is important, not just for your own well-being, but to also help those around you understand your illness.
 Letting them know that you cannot share food if you have a food allergy or that you need to count carbs if you live with Diabetes helps to destroy the stigma you might feel being in a new situation like college.

 Get to know your new clinic

 Consulting the director of your campus’s health clinic is also an important step when preparing for college.
 Learn their protocols and experience in treating allergic reactions or low/high sugars.
 While you’re there, ask about the location of the nearest hospital.
 In the event that you need to be taken there, it’s a smart idea to let your family and roommates know where you would be taken in the event of an emergency while you’re on campus.
-If you're far enough away from home that you'll need a new doctor while you're away at college, it's a

 Set up an autorefill for recurring prescriptions

 Another tip for those who take prescription medications is to set up an autorefill.
 Most pharmacies can get this set up for you, and some can even send a text when your prescription is ready.
 I've found this little feat of technology to be invaluable, especially when life gets hectic.
 It's easy for prescription refills to fall onto the backburner, so setting up an autorefill gives you one less thing to stress about as the semester gets into full swing.
 Some pharmacies and insurance companies even allow for home delivery.